snap-stanford/snap-python/README.md

 ### Linux

 Follow the instructions from SWIG's website: download, configure and make, [SWIG files](http://www.swig.org/download.html).
-Or, use your built-in installer:
+Or, use your built-in installer (a CentOS example):

-	sudo yum install swig.i386
+	sudo yum install swig

 ### Mac OS X